 I first discovered this theory in the writings of our old friend Seraphim, which was that Cloud and Sephiroth were not the real hero and villain of FFVII: this was in fact Aerith and Jenova.
 This has thematic echoes in Final Fantasy X, XIII and XV.
 Two of those games have protagonists that don’t survive the main game (I know Tidus is in FFX-2 but I’m sticking to the base games).
 The other one framed characters as protagonists who neither set the plot in motion nor were able to directly effect it in the end.
 All three of them wrestled with the angst of pre-determination and the plight of those who witness things happening versus those who make things happen.

 In FFXIII, Lightening is propped up as the main character but only Fang and Vanille have the power to effect the mainline story in the end.
-XV and X examine doomed martyrs and their growing bonds over those they must leave behind.
+XV and X examine doomed martyrs and their growing bonds with those they must leave behind.
 I don’t think it’s reaching too far to trace the emergence of these themes to Aerith.

 That Square Enix first hit upon an idea they would explore in later FF titles within FFVII does not necessarily mean that it will (or even should) be treated with reverence in a remake.
 In general, what works well in one situation might work better in another.
 If they decide to be too dismissive of the importance of Aerith’s death, though, they will have sacrificed an essential, perhaps even defining aspect of the story of FFVII.
 This possibility weighs on me because many fans will loudly demand an opportunity to save Aerith’s life and Square Enix has shown an uncritical tendency toward appeasement in the past.